-We are required to handle (“process”) your personal data securely and otherwise in accordance with the requirements in the GDPR and the Danish Data Protection Act.
-If any special national legislation provides a higher level of protection for personal data than the GDPR and the Danish Data Protection Act, such stricter requirements in special national legislation precede the requirements in the GDPR and the Danish Personal Data Protection Act.
+We are required to handle (“process”) your personal data securely and in accordance with the requirements in the GDPR and the Danish Data Protection Act.
+If any special national legislation provides a higher level of protection of natural persons' personal data than the GDPR and the Danish Data Protection Act, such stricter requirements in special national legislation precede the requirements in the GDPR and the Danish Personal Data Protection Act.

-Should you have queries or complaints about the way in which we process your personal data, you may raise these with email@example.com or else with our Data Protection Officer via the contact details above or the following email address: firstname.lastname@example.org.
+Should you have queries or complaints about our processing of your personal data, you may contact firstname.lastname@example.org or our Data Protection Officer via the following email address: email@example.com.

-- What personal data might we collect about you and where do we get it from?
+2. The personal data we collect about you and further process

-We will only collect data about you that is relevant in the context of the business relationship which we have with you.
-This information we will obtain directly from you.
-However, we also process personal data about you, which we have obtained from other sources, which may include other Saxo Bank A/S entities, other companies and financial institutions, publicly available sources (e.g. the press, registers of companies, internet websites, including social media platforms) and from providers of business-risk screening services, anti-fraud databases, sanctions lists and databases of news articles.
+We will only collect and further process personal data about you that is necessary in the context of the business relationship which we have with you.
+We will obtain such information directly from you.
+However, we might also process personal data about you, which we have obtained from other sources.
+This may include other Saxo Bank A/S entities, other external companies and financial institutions, publicly available sources (e.g. the press, registers of companies, internet websites, including social media platforms) and from providers of business-risk screening services, anti-fraud databases, sanctions lists and databases of news articles.

-The types of personal data that we process may include:
+The personal data that we process about you as a client include:

-- Records relation to our business relationship and relevant services, including data deriving from your usage of our IT platforms (including electronic communications), mobile apps; recorded telephone lines, office buildings, and from your engagement with our marketing activities;
+- Records in relation to our business relationship and relevant services, including data deriving from your usage of our IT platforms (including electronic communications), mobile apps, recorded telephone lines, office buildings, and from your engagement with our marketing activities;

-- KYC (know your customer) records, such as passport details, social security number (CPR-number if you are a Danish citizen), date and place of birth, source of wealth, rationale for use of corporate structures, relationships with public officials, criminal record;
+- Know your customer ("KYC") records, such as passport details, social security number (CPR-number if you are a Danish citizen), date and place of birth, source of wealth, rationale for use of corporate structures, relationships with public officials, any criminal record; and

 - Financial information, such as bank account details, specimen signature, income, assets, outgoings, investment objectives, marital status and details of knowledge about financial products and services, risk appetite, capacity for loss, tax status, domicile.

-The purpose for which we process your personal data are summarized below, together with the specific grounds under data protection law which allow us to do this.
+The purposes for which we process your personal data are summarized below, together with the specific legal basis which the lawfulness of the processing of your personal data is based on.

 - For the performance of a contract

-It may be necessary for us to process your personal data in order to perform a contract with you relating to our financial services, or to take steps at your request prior to entering into such a contract, cf. Article 6(1)(b) in the GDPR.
+It may be necessary for us to process your personal data in order to perform a contract with you relating to our financial services, or in order to take steps at your request prior to entering into such a contract, cf. Article 6(1)(b) in the GDPR.
 For further details, please refer to your contractual documentation with us.
 Thus, the purpose of the processing of your personal data will be the fulfilment of our contractual obligations towards you.

-- For compliance with a legal obligation or acting in the public interest
+- For compliance with a legal obligation to which we are subject

-As a licensed bank, we are subject to a number of statutory and regulatory obligations that may require us to collect, store or disclose personal data, such as for anti-money laundering purposes or to respond to investigations or disclosure orders from the police, regulators of our group entities, and tax or other public authorities, cf. Article 6(1)(c) in the GDPR.
+As a licensed bank, we are subject to a number of statutory and regulatory obligations that may require us to collect, store, disclose or otherwise process personal data, such as for KYC checks and anti-money laundering purposes or to respond to investigations or disclosure orders from the police, regulators, and tax or other public authorities, cf. Article 6(1)(c) in the GDPR.

 - Client and vendor relationship management;